 Promoting business books is not just about books…it’s about showcasing authors and their expertise to the media with customized and proven author marketing tactics.

 Business authors have various goals.
 Many are looking to build their name as an expert in their field, attract new business opportunities, and, of course, sell books.
 Smith Publicity has promoted hundreds of business authors, perfecting book marketing techniques and author promotion strategies that have worked time and time again.

 More Than Author Promotion:

-The Book as Business Card
+The Book as a Business Card

 When promoting business books, we incorporate the elements of a traditional book publicity campaign with proven author marketing services techniques to enhance reputations and brand authors.
-The goal always remains: Make it as easy as possible for media to cover the author, her book and ideas.
+The goal always remains: make it as easy as possible for media to cover the author, her book and ideas.

 Goals for business book promotion campaigns:

 - Enhance author reputation in field of expertise

 - Highlight the successes of the author’s company or consulting business, or enhance an employee’s credentials

 - Attract new business opportunities and speaking or writing engagements